The Grand Budapest Hotel: Plot

 In a cemetery in the former nation of Zubrowka, (Note: Zubrowka is depicted as an alpine country located somewhere between Central and Eastern Europe.
 According to newspapers shown in the film, Zubrowka was a constitutional monarchy (the Empire of Zubrowka) at least until late 1932, when a neighboring fascist state annexed it during a period of war.
-In 1936, the country was liberated, and by 1950, it had become a socialist republic.
-The opening titles introduce the region in 2014 as "The former Republic of Zubrowka, Once the seat of an Empire.") a woman visits the shrine of a renowned writer, known simply as "Author".
-She holds a copy of his book The Grand Budapest Hotel.
-The book, written in 1985, recounts a visit the author made in 1968 to the eponymous hotel, which was once a famous resort but had by then fallen on hard times.
-During his stay, he struck up a friendship with the hotel's proprietor, Zero Moustafa, who told him his rags to riches story over dinner.
+In 1936, the country was liberated, and by 1950, it had become a socialist republic.) a young woman visits the shrine of a renowned writer, known simply as "Author", carrying a copy of his bestselling novel The Grand Budapest Hotel.
+The book, written in 1985, recounts the author's 1968 visit to the once lavish, then drab Grand Budapest Hotel during a bout of writer's block.
+There he meets its proprietor, Zero Moustafa, who divulges his rags to riches story over dinner.

-In 1932, Zero, an orphan who has come to Zubrowka to escape his war-torn homeland, is hired as a lobby boy by Monsieur Gustave H., the concierge at the Grand Budapest Hotel.
-Gustave is a ladykiller who romances old, wealthy residents at the hotel, including dowager Madame Céline Villeneuve Desgoffe-und-Taxis (known as Madame D.), with whom he has had a nearly two-decade affair.
-Madame D. mysteriously dies a month after her last visit, so Gustave and Zero visit her estate to pay their respects.
-There, her attorney, Deputy Vilmos Kovacs, announces that she has bequeathed the famous Renaissance painting Boy with Apple to Gustave (much to the chagrin of her son, Dmitri).
-Gustave and Zero abscond with the painting, hiding it in a safe in the Grand Budapest.
+In 1932, Zero flees his war-ravaged country to work as a lobby boy for Monsieur Gustave H., the philandering concierge at the Grand Budapest Hotel.
+Gustave seduces the hotel's old, wealthy residents, including dowager Madame D., with whom he has had a nearly two-decade affair.
+Shortly after her last visit, Gustave learns from Zero that Madame D. has mysteriously died.
+He and Zero visit Schloss Lutz, her estate, to pay their respects; they encounter her surviving relatives at the reading of her will by her attorney, Deputy Vilmos Kovacs.
+Kovacs announces that she has bequeathed a famous Renaissance painting, Boy with Apple, to Gustave.
+Madame's son, Dmitri, is outraged and demands Gustave's arrest.
+Gustave and Zero abscond with the painting.

 Madame D.'s butler, Serge, makes a deposition implicating Gustave in her death.
-Gustave is arrested on suspicion of murder, while Serge goes into hiding.
-During his imprisonment, Gustave earns the trust of a gang of inmates by providing them with pastries from Mendl's, a well-known bakery.
-The inmates let him in on their escape plan.
-Gustave has Zero and his fiancée, Agatha (who works at Mendl's), hide hammers, chisels, and sawblades inside the next shipment of pastries.
-Using these tools, the inmates break free.
-Meanwhile, Dmitri sends his hitman, J. G. Jopling, to kill Kovacs, whom he suspects of disloyalty, as well as Serge's sister, who refuses to give up her brother's whereabouts.
+He goes into hiding and Gustave is arrested on suspicion of murder.
+Gustave befriends a gang during his imprisonment, and the men plot their escape.
+He has Zero place digging tools inside pastries made by Mendl's apprentice baker, Zero's girlfriend, Agatha.
+Gustave and the others dig their way out and disperse.
+Dmitri deploys his hitman, J. G. Jopling, to kill Kovacs and Serge's sister, who conceals her brother's whereabouts.